Dr Caitlin Gormley

 Biography

-Dr Caitlin Gormley is a lecturer in criminology within the School of Social and Political Sciences, and a member of the Scottish Centre for Crime and Justice Research, at the University of Glasgow.
+Dr Caitlin Gormley is a lecturer in criminology within the School of Social and Political Sciences, and a member of the Scottish Centre for Crime and Justice Research and the Glasgow Centre for Disability Research, at the University of Glasgow.
 She joined the University of Glasgow in June 2017 having previously worked as a lecturer within prison-based learning centres in Scotland between 2015-2017.
-She coordinates a university-prison reading group which brings learners together to explore articles covering a broad range of topics.
-She has been the editorial officer for the Criminology & Criminal Justice journal since 2017.
+She coordinates a university-prison reading group which brings members together to explore literature covering a broad range of topics.

 Caitlin obtained her PhD in Criminology (2017), MRes in Criminology (2012), and MA (hons) Sociology, Anthropology and Hispanic Studies (2011) all from the University of Glasgow.